A00466017/A00466017_MCDA5510/Assignment1/Assignment1/ProgAssign1/README.txt

 About Code
 -------------------------------------------------------------------
-The ProgAssign1 project consists of Final_Csv_Reader which uses the CsvHelper library to read the csv files from multiple directory.
+The ProgAssign1 project consists of Final_Csv_Reader which uses the CsvHelper library to read the csv files from multiple directory and write into the final output file.
 The code checks for missing values and removes the row with missing values.
 The code also logs the removed rows as well as the valid rows.
 It also removes the first rows from each file while read operation in order to remove the redundancy of header rows.
 The program is also coded to evaluate the code execution time, code start time and end time.